Norton Front Forks

 The 2 vent holes area summed is .098 in/sq.

-aperture, between the taper and fork tube ID, is .098 in/sq,
+between the taper and fork tube ID, is .098 in/sq, it can

-it can be determined that that happens at .959" diameter.
-It seems like
+be determined that that happens at .959" diameter.
+It seems like poetic justice

-poetic justice that it just happens to cooincide with the center of the
+that it just happens to cooincide with the center of the 2 vent holes.

-hole, and increasing size of taper on the damper body, the hydraulic bump
+and increasing size of taper on the damper body, the hydraulic bump stop

-stop becomes ever harder as would be expected.
-If the vent holes are moved
+becomes ever harder as would be expected.
+If the vent holes are moved even

-even 1/8" higher, there would be NO further modification on hydraulic
+1/8" higher, there would be NO further modification on hydraulic bump

-bump stop operation possible.
+stop operation possible.
 It simply has no further effect.
-Finally,
+Finally, the fork

-the fork bottoms out against the fork leg before coil bind happens.
-The
+bottoms out against the fork leg before coil bind happens.
+The bump stop

 Covenant Conversion